jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 };
 ```

+Two important things to consider when using this option:
-The parameter names need to be the same as the slot/entity names on the respective developer consoles at Amazon and Dialogflow.
-For some built-in entities at Dialogflow that use hyphens, the parameters should be in camelCase (for example, `given-name` can be accessed with a `givenName` parameter).
+* The parameter names need to be the same as the slot/entity names on the respective developer consoles at Amazon and Dialogflow
+* The incoming names are matched to `camelCase`, for example `given-name` can be accessed with a `givenName` parameter.

-### getInput | getInputs
+### getInput

 You can either access the values of all user inputs with the `getInputs` method, or get specific values directly with `getInput(inputName)`.